emanuelm33/BinPo/README.md

 ###    STEP 1: pre-processing step:

-Run "BP-preproc.py".
+Run _BP-preproc.py_.
 This component has two mandatory arguments: material (mt) and confinement direction (cfd).
 Choose the combination you want, for example, STO and 111, as follows:

 	$ python BP-preproc.py -mt STO -cfd 111